C2DH/ranketwo/_assignments/social-media-historians/01-tweetyoutube.en.md

 2. Caroline Muller and Frédéric Clavert, ["Scholarly conversation on Twitter"](https://consciences.hypotheses.org/2721), *Acquis de conscience*, 25 March, 2021 (4,237 words).
 In this blog post, the two authors reflect on the prejudices of historians against social media.
 Selected quote: "The social networking service Twitter suffers from a bad reputation in the academic world and, more broadly, among those who do not use it".

-Combining your own thoughts with those you have now seen from professional historians, write a short essay of about 500 words with your opinion on when an event, experience, or artifact becomes "historical" and what this means for the relationship between historians and social media.
+Combining your own thoughts with those you have now seen from professional historians, write a short essay of about 500 words with your opinion on when an event, experience, or artifact becomes historical and what this means for the relationship between historians and social media.
 You may want to think of the introduction of previous popular media such as radio, the telephone, film, or television and what kind of sources they yielded.

 <!-- section -->